 - A. Cheating on placement tests, exams, tests, and quizzes.
-Examples of cheating include but are not limited to: 1) giving or accepting unauthorized exam material or using illegitimate sources of information, 2) dishonestly obtaining copies of an exam or providing or receiving information about an exam, 3) exchanging information during an exam or copying from another's paper, 4) using "crib sheets" or any other unauthorized aids including all electronic retrieval devices or materials during an exam, and 5) taking an exam in the name of someone else - B. Plagiarism is the use of ideas or work of another without sufficient acknowledgment that the material is not one's own.
+Examples of cheating include but are not limited to: 1) giving or accepting unauthorized exam material or using illegitimate sources of information, 2) dishonestly obtaining copies of an exam or providing or receiving information about an exam, 3) exchanging information during an exam or copying from another's paper, 4) using "crib sheets" or any other unauthorized aids including all electronic retrieval devices or materials during an exam, and 5) taking an exam in the name of someone else, and 6) improperly using the work of another person, entity, artificial intelligence, etc. - B. Plagiarism is the use of ideas or work of another (including but not limited to another person, entity, artificial intelligence, etc.) without sufficient acknowledgment that the material is not one's own.
 Examples of plagiarism include 1) submitting material created by another as one's own work or including passages of another author without giving due credit and 2) submitting purchased material, in any form of communication, as one's own work. - C. Computers should be used for academic purposes only.
-Examples of misuse of computers include: - 1) illegal copying of commercial software or data protected by copyright or special license, - 2) unauthorized access to computer files, 3) copying/pasting, in any form, another student's exam or homework files and submitting as one's own, 4) planting viruses on local or network drives, and - 3) sharing one's own or using the account number of another to access the system. - D. Unauthorized collaboration with other individuals in the completion of course assignments. - E. Using fraudulent methods in laboratory, studio, special projects, or field work.
+Examples of misuse of computers include: - 1) illegal copying of commercial software or data protected by copyright or special license, - 2) unauthorized access to computer files, - 3) copying/pasting, in any form, another student's exam or homework files or the work generated by artificial intelligence and submitting as one's own; - 4) planting viruses on local or network drives, and - 5) sharing one's own or using the account number of another to access the system.

-F. Intentionally or knowingly helping or attempting to help another student violate any provision relating to academic integrity.
+- D. Unauthorized collaboration with other entities, including artificial intelligence, etc. in the completion of course assignments. - E. Using fraudulent methods in laboratory, studio, special projects, or field work. - F. Intentionally or knowingly helping or attempting to help another student violate any provision relating to academic integrity.